oelna/microblog/README.md

 # Simple Microblog

-A very simple PHP app that stores twitter-like status updates in a sqlite database.
+A simple PHP app that stores Twitter-like status updates in a sqlite database.
 It also generates a JSON feed, that can be used as a source for the [micro.blog](https://micro.blog/) service.
 It is aimed at people who would like to host their own micro.blog, but want to avoid using Wordpress for it.

 ![a screenshot of the microblog app](https://user-images.githubusercontent.com/1279725/34184164-9567a4b2-e51e-11e7-9317-d737ef3423f0.png)